 Does this school actively recruit families and students from across the racial and socioeconomic spectrum?
 How?

-How accessible and culturally diverse is the curriculum and instruction?
+How accessible and culturally responsive is the curriculum and instruction?

 In what ways does the school support power sharing within parent communities?

-How does the school you address issues of implicit bias?
+How does the school address issues of implicit bias?

 How does the school deal with bullying – and race/class based bullying in particular?

 What are the rates of expulsion/suspension/behavioral intervention at this school?
-Are these rates representative of the school population, or are there disproportionately larger rates for certain demographics of students?
+Are these rates representative of the school population?

 Does this school foster a “carefully curated” kind of integration?
 (In the provocative words of Nikole Hannah-Jones, the “carefully curated” classroom has “some students of color, but not too many… [so that] white parents [can] boast that their children’s public schools look like the United Nations, [but] comes at a steep cost for … black and Latino children”?
 (Hannah-Jones, Nikole (2016) Choosing a School for My Daughter in a Segregated City)